merkanar/PythonLab/rock_paper_scissors/README.md

 - Run "python main.py" to start the game

-## Spelkontroller
+## Game controls

-- Ange 'r' för Rock, 's' för Scissors, eller 'p' för Paper när du uppmanas.
+- Input 'r' for Rock, 's' for Scissors, or 'p' for Paper
-- För att avsluta spelet, ange 'q' när som helst.
+- To quit the game, input 'q'